LauraVillarr/CS_4395_NLP_Portfolio/README.md

 [Link to open web crawler document](CS4395_Web_Crawler_Project.pdf)

 ### How to run program
-1. Create a new project (I used Pycharm, but you can use any IDE) and download program 2
+1. Create a new project (I used Pycharm, but you can use any IDE) and download the python code.
 2. place the web crawler code in the project and run it.
 The program will produce 2 sets of 15 files that contain scraped data and cleaned data.
 The program will also produce a pickle file that contains the knowledge base produced from the data